Columbia–Wrightsville Bridge: Current

 In the 1970s, the state considered closing the bridge permanently due to the recently constructed Wright's Ferry Bridge nearby, but local residents objected.
 In the mid-1970s, it was given a major overhaul instead, and was closed only temporarily.
 A few years later, the bridge was once again closed briefly so that a weather-resistant coating could be applied to the roadway.
 Today, the bridge is maintained by PennDOT and is still considered the world's longest concrete multiple-arch bridge.
 Its annual average daily traffic (AADT) was 10,350 as of 2004.
 It is the fifth bridge to span the river at this general location.

 As of the first quarter of 2020, PennDOT said plans were underway to restore the bridge, while also: improving roadway intersections at both ends, connecting pedestrian and bicycle paths to river-side parks, and possibly addressing annual mayfly swarms by adding lights beneath the bridge.
 The project has an estimated $54 million cost and construction was projected to begin in the winter of 2022–2023.
+In June 2023, an inspection of the bridge revealed cracks in the floor beams and columns that support the deck.
+The discovery resulted in a weight restriction of 10 ST being applied, except for emergency vehicles that need to cross.
+A PennDOT spokesman said the bridge is safe and the limit is to keep the deterioration from getting worse.
+Interim repairs are planned and, with an expected need for redesign, the already-scheduled bridge rehabilitation is being pushed back to 2025.

 The other present-day Columbia-Wrightsville bridge is the Wright's Ferry Bridge, the sixth bridge to cross the river between the two towns.
 Also known as the Route 30 bridge, it stands about 1/2 mi north of the Veterans Memorial Bridge.
 (Wright's Ferry was one of the original names of Columbia.)
 G.A. & F.C.
 Wagman, Inc. began its construction in March 1969, and the bridge opened on November 21, 1972.
 It was commissioned by the Commonwealth of Pennsylvania in the 1960s to relocate Route 30 and bypass the river towns of Wrightsville and Columbia.
 Costing $12 million, it is constructed of reinforced concrete and steel and has 46 equal sections on 45 piers.
 US 30 crosses it as an expressway (4-lane divided highway), and there is no walkway.
 Tolls were never collected on this bridge.
 About a year after its opening, the bridge was shut down briefly so that an experimental weather-resistant coating could be applied to its roadway.